FRCTeam1915/wpilib-cli/README.md

 ## Working in progress...

-> [!WARNING]
-> Some dependencies require other dependencies to be installed on your system
-> Will be fixed in the future

 > [!IMPORTANT]
 > You can now generate a Command Based Skeleton project
 > It will now build the project automatically after the creation